Montana Lottery: Powerball

 Since 1989, the Montana Lottery has been a member of MUSL.
 Powerball began in April 1992.
 Powerball's jackpots are at least $20 million.
 It is also drawn Monday, Wednesday, and Saturday nights.
 Powerball draws 5 white balls from 1 to 69 and 1 red Powerball from 1 to 26.
 Powerball also has an optional multiplier, PowerPlay, which multiplies a non-jackpot prize by 2x to 5x.
+When the jackpot is at $150,000,000 or less, a power play number of 10x can be drawn.
+Also the power play match 5 prize is always set at $2,000,000 regardless of the power play number selected.
+All other non jackpot prizes are multiplied by the power play number selected.